telekom-mms/sectpmctl/README.md

 have a stable parsing of this specific error code, therefore the loop is triggered on all TPM errors at boot time.

-### Acer laptops quirks
+### ACER laptops quirks

 First to know is that you have to set a BIOS administrator password.
 Otherwise, the Secure Boot settings are grayed out and cannot be changed.

-An installation on an Acer Swift 3 SF314-42 laptop caused some problems which needed changes in the source code to enable an installation:
+An installation on an ACER Swift 3 SF314-42 and an ACER Nitro AN515-45 laptop, both caused this problem:

-* The Secure Boot Signature Database (DB) maybe not be cleared by entering Setup Mode.
-Fix: Clear it before installation with `efi-updatevar -d 0 db`.
+* The Secure Boot Forbidden Signature Database (DBX) could not be cleared by the Clear Mode in BIOS.
+Workaround: Use the '--skipdbx' option in the
+'sectpmctl boot install' command.
+Skipping the DBX db is safe if no multi boot is used and no Microsoft certificate is in the PCR 7 chain.
+See 'Lenovo P15 Gen 2 laptop NVidia Problem' for more information.
+When the '--skipdbx' option is used and a normal Ubuntu or Windows is installed at a later time, restore the Secure Boot factory keys from inside the BIOS to restore the DBX db.

+An installation on an ACER Swift 3 SF314-42 caused this problems only once and then never again:

-* The Secure Boot Forbidden Signature Database (DBX) could not be cleared by efi-updatevar.
-Workaround: Comment out clearing and updating of
+* The Secure Boot Signature Database (DB) could not be cleared by the Clear Mode in BIOS.
+Fix: Clear it manually before installation with
-DBX in sectpmctl-boot.
+`efi-updatevar -d 0 db`.
 * tpm2_clear fails.
-Fix: Clear the TPM inside the BIOS, Windows, or by executing `echo 5 | sudo tee /sys/class/tpm/tpm0/ppi/request` and remove tpm2_clear in sectpmctl-tpm.
+Fix: Clear the TPM inside the BIOS, Windows, or by executing `echo 5 | sudo tee /sys/class/tpm/tpm0/ppi/request` and remove the tpm2_clear call in /usr/lib/sectpmctl/scripts/sectpmctl-tpm.
 * tpm2_dictionarylockout fails.
 That's not good.
-If the lockout settings are reasonable already, the call can be removed in sectpmctl-tpm.
+If the lockout settings are reasonable already, the call can be removed in /usr/lib/sectpmctl/scripts/sectpmctl-tpm.

-After a second installation, tpm2_clear and tpm2_dictionarylockout worked unexpectedly.
-So that could be related to a BIOS or kernel bug and maybe fixed already.

 These tools can be used to read the current Secure Boot and TPM settings: